henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 application-instance:

 : a specific instance of an application that is installed on an endpoint.
-The application-label is used to refer to corresponding information stored in an application CIE
+The application-label is used to refer to corresponding information stored in an application subject

 : application-label